What Causes Tubular Breast Deformity

 The treatment for tubular breasts is most often surgical correction.
 But as previously mentioned, this isn’t your typical breast augmentation; it’s a complex procedure and requires a specialized surgical approach to ensure the best possible outcome.
 Your surgeon will have to perform subtle technical maneuvers in order to achieve a natural and aesthetically pleasing outcome.
 In fact, if your surgeon is unaware of your tubular breast deformity, a traditional approach to breast augmentation can actually worsen the swelling and prominence of the areola, exacerbating the tubular breast shape.
 That’s another reason why it’s so important to choose a board-certified plastic surgeon who has vast experience in breast augmentation!

 Do you want to learn more about Barrett Plastic Surgery?
-Keep up to date by subscribing to our blog and following us on social media at Twitter, TikTok, Instagram, Realself, YouTube, Snapchat, Yelp, and Facebook for updates.
+Keep up to date by subscribing to our blog and following us on social media on TikTok and Instagram.

 Thank you for visiting!